-Why La Croix Du Vieux Pont Is So Popular With Family Campers
+Why La Croix Du Vieux Pont Is Perfect For Family Campers

 One of our favourite countries to holiday with kids is France.
 It is so easy to get to from the UK.
 Just a quick hop across the English channel and we’re instantly in holiday mode.
-Even before we launched into vanlife with our VW campervan, we took advantage of the fabulous campsites in France.
+Even before we launched into out adventures in a campervan with kids in our VW campervan, we took advantage of the fabulous campsites in France.

 La Croix du Vieux Pont is one of these campsites.
 If you’re looking for a 5 star campsite in France for families near Paris and the Champagne region, you won’t go far wrong with La Croix du Vieux Pont.